malob/nix-review-tools-reports/readme.md

 Code for this project is on GitHub at [malob/nix-review-tools-reports](https://github.com/malob/nix-review-tools-reports).
 The site itself is hosted using [GitHub Pages](https://pages.github.com), which uses [Jekyll](https://jekyllrb.com) to automatically generate a static site based on the contents of the repository.

-Scripts used to generate the sites contents are located in [flake.nix](https://github.com/malob/nix-review-tools-reports/blob/master/flake.nix), which also includes a `devShell` output that creates a shell environment that contains said scripts along with `ruby` (including `bundler`, required for local development of the Jekyll site).
+Scripts used to generate/manage the sites contents are located in [flake.nix](https://github.com/malob/nix-review-tools-reports/blob/master/flake.nix), which also includes a `devShell` output that creates a shell environment that contains said scripts along with `ruby` (including `bundler`, required for local development of the Jekyll site).

 Run `nix develop` to load the shell environment.